CLARIAH/wp6-missieven/blacklab/install.md

 catalina run
 ```

+and stop it by `Ctrl-C`.

-or as a background process:
+As a background process:

 ```
 catalina start
 ```

-Stop manually
+and stop it with

 ```
 catalina stop